Gyakobo/Queuing-Problem/README.md

 >[!IMPORTANT]
 >It is preferable that you run this code exclusively with `Python 3.10 (and onward)`

-This project showcases 4 examples of 'queuing'
+This project showcases 4 examples of `queuing`: Single Queue, Round Robin, Shortest Queue, Random Queue, that would try to process as many persons as possible.

 ## Introduction